 - Classic Southern Mansion – 4 bedroom / 3 bath – Sleeps 12* – 90+ Five Star Reviews

 *These vacation rentals are located outside of Midtown on Music Row or near Edgehill Village.
 However, you can easily walk to Midtown.

 Photos of Midtown:

 West End is a bustling, central location within Nashville.
-Centennial Park, Nashville’s largest urban park, is located here, which has events almost every weekend.
+Centennial Park, Nashville’s largest urban park, is located here and has events almost every weekend.
 Centennial Park is also home to the Parthenon, which is a popular attraction for visitors.
-Also, its proximity to Vanderbilt University, hospitals, and corporate headquarters makes it a popular area to stay in Nashville.
+Also, its proximity to Vanderbilt University, hospitals, and corporate headquarters make it a popular area to stay in Nashville.

 West End has more chain restaurants than other neighborhoods in Nashville, but we’ve listed our top local places to eat and drink below.
 There is some shopping on West End, but the shops are spread out from one another.
-You can walk to Midtown from this area, but will probably want transportation to get to other neighborhoods.
+You can walk to Midtown or Elliston Place from this area, but will probably want to Lyft or Uber to get to other neighborhoods.
 Also, since it’s a touch outside of the most popular places to stay, hotels tend to be a little bit more affordable.

 Best Hotels on West End: